 For 2024, Hanukkah takes place from December 25 - January 2, beginning and ending at sunset.

-This year's first public menorah lighting celebration takes place at Place de la Republique in Paris's 10th arrondissement.
-(Please note: locations will be confirmed closer to December)
+This year's first public menorah lighting celebration may place at Place de la Republique in Paris's 10th arrondissement.
+(Please note: this and locations for other public lightings have not yet been confirmed by Chabad Lubavitch, which coordinates the events, but we expect they will be within the next few days).

-After the first candle on the giant menorah is lit, you can enjoy a Hassidique concert on the Champs de Mars.
+After the first candle on the giant menorah is lit, you can enjoy a Hassidique concert.

 One additional candle is lit on each following night until all candles on the public menorahs around Paris (and of course those in private homes of the Jewish community as well) are glowing.